hjrdave/get-treble-gsm/src/posts/scoped-global-state.md

 const useNewTreble = () => useTreble(scopedContext);
 ```

->You can call the new hook variable anything you want, BUT it must start with *use*.
+>You can call the new hook anything you want, BUT it must start with *use*.
 See [Building Your Own Hooks](https://reactjs.org/docs/hooks-custom.html)

 You will then need to export the custom Hook from your `Store.js` file so it is accessible to the rest of the component.
 Final `Store.js` should look like below.